 The primary objective of the Oklahoma IDeA Network of Biomedical Research Excellence (OK-INBRE) Collaborative Grant program is to foster research interactions between faculty at the OK-INBRE primarily undergraduate institutions and their counterparts at research intensive institutions so that faculty researchers may gain valuable experience in designing, conducting, and reporting biomedical research, thus enhancing their ability to compete for extramural funding beyond the local level.

-The proposed project must align with one of the biomedical research themes of the OK-INBRE program, Cancer, Developmental Biology or Infectious Diseases, and must involve collaborative research with an investigator at a research intensive institution.
+The proposed research project must align with one of the biomedical research themes of the OK-INBRE program (Cancer, Developmental Biology, or Infectious Diseases) and must involve collaborative research with an investigator at a research-intensive institution.

 Faculty may submit more than one application, provided each application is scientifically distinct.
-While faculty may apply for OK-INBRE Collaborative grants, Mini-Grants, and Research Project Investigator Awards simultaneously, only one award may be accepted.
+While faculty may simultaneously apply for OK-INBRE Collaborative grants, Mini-Grants, and Research Project Investigator Awards, only one award may be accepted.

 PRINCIPAL INVESTIGATOR ELIGIBILITY

 Principal Investigators must hold a full-time faculty appointment at one of the eligible institutions listed below.
 OK-INBRE can support non-tenure track or consecutive-term faculty with a justification/letter of support from the Departmental Chair.
 The letter must indicate that the institution has provided resources (e.g., startup funding, independent lab space, protected time for research) for the faculty member to successfully carry out the OK-INBRE project, and that the institution is committed to support the faculty member in their position for the foreseeable future so that the faculty member may continue to develop their research program and apply for external grant funding.